oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/oke_utils/README.md

 * Ensure that the 'oci' command runs properly by executing the command `oci iam availability-domain list` and checking that valid output is returned.
 * Create an SSH private/public key that will be used to access the OCI instances using the Linux command `ssh-keygen`.
 * Create a configuration response file defining the parameters desired for this EDG installation using the delivered `oci-oke.rsp` file as an example.
-* You have enough quota available in your tennancy to create the various resources.
+* You have enough quota available in your tenancy to create the various resources.

 ## Creating a Response File

-A Sample response file is created for you in the `SCRIPT_DIR/oke_utils/responsefile` directory called `oci-oke.rsp.` You can edit this file or make a copy of it to another file in the same directory.
+A Sample response file is created for you in the `SCRIPT_DIR/oke_utils/responsefile` directory called `oci-oke.rsp` and `.ocipwd`.
+You can edit this file or make a copy of it to another file in the same directory.

 All parameters in the section  `MANDATORY PARAMETERS` should be carefully reviewed and set as appropriate.
 Some values include reasonable default values while others are installation dependent and require to be explictly set.

 This file will be referenced as `TEMPLATE_NAME` in the rest of this document.

+Please enter sensitive data like ssh key path and DB passwords in the `SCRIPT_DIR/oke_utils/responsefile` directory called `.ocipwd'.

 **Notes:**
 > The file consists of key/value pairs.
 There should be no spaces between the name of the key and its value.
 For example: Key=value.